DanTappan/USBRecord-Control/README.md

 ## Installation

+The installation script does the following
+- installs BitFocus companion (if not already running)
+- installs a service 'pi-usb-automount' which automounts USB drives on systems which are not running a desktop
-The install script creates a new systemctl service **usbrecord** which will run at system startup as the current user
+- creates a new systemctl service **usbrecord** which will run at system startup as the current user

+Currently, you have to import the **USBRecord.companionconfig** by hand to set up the buttons

 The Quick Install procedure below uses a copy of the application from the repository, which was pre-built for ARM64 Debian based systems (e.g. Raspian, Armbian) using pyinstaller.
 Alternatively you can clone the repository and build your own copy prior to running the install script

 ### Quick Install